 However, there are instances where redirects are not configured properly.
 For example, instead of the old page about cars leading to just the new, better page, it may lead to several URLs.
 When the browser doesn’t know which URL to follow, it gives up trying to fetch the page and returns the ‘err too many redirects’ error.

 In other instances, your web browser may be caught in a redirection loop.
 This means, the old page redirects to the new page, but due to misconfiguration, the new page also redirects to the old page, which in turn redirects to the new page and with that creates infinite redirection loop.

 So the browser goes back and forth until it gives up trying to display the page.

-When any of these happen, you see this error if you are using Google Chrome:
+When any of these happens, you see this error if you are using Google Chrome:

 “This page isn’t working. www.example.com redirected you too many times.
 Try clearing your cookies.
 ERR_TOO_MANY_REDIRECTS”